sparckles/Robyn/docs/plugins.md

 ## Plugin Design

-Robyn is an extensible web framework that allows anyone to make plugins over the top of robyn.
+Robyn is an extensible web framework that allows anyone to make plugins over the top of Robyn.

 ### Tutorial coming soon..